 I mounted my switches onto a segment of plywood, so they would be easier to operate, and so I wouldn't shock myself.

 I actually mounted them with wire ties that I ran through holes I drilled into the wood because there was no other way that I could tell to do it.

 After you have mounted all the electrical stuff, place the light bulbs in the light bulb holders and plug in the cord.

-Test the connection by pushing the buttons, if everything works, your go for gluing the 2X4 into the paint tray, if not, go back and check your connections and try again.
+Test the connection by pushing the buttons, if everything works, you're go for gluing the 2X4 into the paint tray, if not, go back and check your connections and try again.

 To glue the 2X4 in, dry fit it to make sure it fits, and if everything is good, apply hot glue to the ends of the wood and set it in place.

 Make sure that the bulbs align with the holes in the paint tray.

 We are now go for the spray can tops.